Helped advance equal access and quality education for all.

-The Dexis-led ESI is a rapid, cost-effective, and flexible mechanism to enable USAID/E3 to access short- and medium-term consultancies and address the breadth of technical and administrative services required to successfully design, implement, monitor, and evaluate education programs.
-Dexis recruits, hires, and maintains professional and operational staff providing technical leadership, research, and field support in workforce development and basic, youth, and higher education.
-Through ESI alone, Dexis has worked in more than 30 countries.
-Dexis manages 21 security-cleared long-term personnel for USAID missions and bureaus and has fielded nearly 70 short-term technical professionals on consultancies for 19 missions around the world.
+The Dexis-led ESI was a rapid, cost-effective, and flexible mechanism to enable USAID/E3 to access short- and medium-term consultancies and address the breadth of technical and administrative services required to successfully design, implement, monitor, and evaluate education programs.
+Dexis recruited, hired, and maintained professional and operational staff providing technical leadership, research, and field support in workforce development and basic, youth, and higher education.
+Through ESI alone, Dexis worked in more than 30 countries.
+Dexis managed 21 security-cleared long-term personnel for USAID missions and bureaus and fielded nearly 70 short-term technical professionals on consultancies for 19 missions around the world.

 - ESI supported the development of the 2018 USAID Education Policy, as well as the accompanying Program Cycle Implementation and Operationalization Guidance.

 - ESI project staff supported USAID in the development of the U.S. Government Strategy on International Basic Education FY 2019-2023.